 Today, it’s called the Villisca ax murder house, but in the early 1910s, it was known simply as the home of the Moore family.
 Villisca is a sleepy town in southwestern Iowa that became the scene of a gruesome crime the night of June 9, 1912.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-That night, an unknown individual snuck into the home of Josiah and Sarah Moore and murdered them with an ax, along with their four children and two girls who were there having a sleepover.
-They were all killed in their sleep except one.
+That night, an unknown assailant snuck into the home of Josiah and Sarah Moore and murdered them with an ax, along with their four children and two girls who were sleeping over.
+All were killed in their sleep except one.

-Houseguest Lena Stillinger fought back.
-She had a defensive wound and was found across the bed.
-Her undergarments were removed and her nightgown had been pushed up, leading the police to speculate she had been molested.
+House guest Lena Stillinger fought back.
+She was found across the bed with a defensive wound on her body.
+Her undergarments were removed and her nightgown pushed up, leading the police to speculate she had been molested.

-All the victims had been stuck in the head with an ax that belonged to the family.
-Josiah was attacked more brutally than the rest.
-His body was found without eyes.
+The victims had been stuck in the head with an ax that belonged to the family.
+Josiah was attacked more brutally than the rest, and his body was found without eyes.

 The next morning, the family’s neighbor became concerned.
 She tried to check on the family, but the door was locked so she called Josiah’s brother who had a key.
 He discovered the bodies.

-- The victims’ heads were covered after death.
+- The victims’ heads also had been covered.